JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_extensions.md

 - Do not use `companion object` to avoid excessive classloading/initialization when the extension class is loaded.
   Use top-level declarations or objects instead.
 [More details](using_kotlin.md#companion-object-extensions)

+> If an extension instance needs to "opt out" in certain scenarios, it can throw [`ExtensionNotApplicableException`](%gh-ic%/platform/extensions/src/com/intellij/openapi/extensions/ExtensionNotApplicableException.java) in its constructor.

 </procedure>

-### Extension Default Properties

-`id`
-: Unique ID.
-Consider prepending ID with the prefix related to the plugin name or ID to not clash with other plugins defining extensions with the same ID, for example, `com.example.myplugin.myExtension`.

-`order`
-: Allows ordering all defined extensions using `first`, `last` or `before|after [id]` respectively.

-`os`
-: Allows restricting an extension to a given OS, for example, `os="windows"` registers the extension on Windows only

-If an extension instance needs to "opt out" in certain scenarios, it can throw [`ExtensionNotApplicableException`](%gh-ic%/platform/extensions/src/com/intellij/openapi/extensions/ExtensionNotApplicableException.java) in its constructor.

 ### Extension Properties Code Insight